jheddings/notes2notion/README.md

 Formatting (such as bold, color, etc) and tables are not fully supported.

+Attachements (like pictures and scanned documents) are not currently supported.
+The official API does not have an "upload" method at this time.

 The script is VERY slow.
 This is due to the way blocks are built using the [notion-py](https://github.com/jamalex/notion-py) client.
 Essentially, each "block" in the source note is reconstructed on the server one-by-one.
 I'm sure there are ways